The host dark matter haloes of the first quasars: The host haloes of quasars

 In a `survival of the fittest' scenario \citep[see also][]{Volonteri:06}, it is possible that only a fraction of the haloes targeted in this study would hold on to their seed black holes efficiently enough to ensure they grow to $\sim 10^9 \, \rm M_\odot$ by $z \, = \, 6$.
 An important future task will involve examining the $z \approx 15 \-- 30$ progenitors of the `high-mass' haloes considered in this paper and assess their likelihood to (i) form massive seed black holes either through direct collapse or through an intermediate compact nuclear cluster \citep[e.g.][]{Katz:15}, and (ii) to grow via gas accretion and black hole mergers.
 In the process we will, however, be inevitably confronted with multiple thorny questions: \begin{enumerate} \item How do the lighter black hole progenitors sink and stay pinned to the halo centre where they can grow efficiently?, \item What is the role of super-Eddington accretion and how should this be modelled?, \item What processes ensure that gas is funneled from pc scales down to the black hole's sphere of influence? \end{enumerate}

-The population of faint AGN detected at $z \, = \, 4 \-- 7$ by \citet{Harikane:23, Matthee:23b} might correspond to those seed black holes that never `made it'.
-Recent discoveries of black holes with masses $> 10^6 \, \rm M_\odot$ at $z \approx 11$ \citep{Maiolino:23} start probing the earliest stages of the black hole growth.
-If these massive black holes turn out to be numerous already at that time, then the question might become `how does the Universe produce so many massive seed black holes?' may become more pressing than `how do $10^9 \, \rm M_\odot$ black holes form by $z \, = \, 6$?'.
+The population of faint AGN detected at $z \, = \, 4 \-- 7$ by e.g. \citet{Harikane:23} and \citet{Matthee:24} might correspond to those seed black holes that never `made it'.
+Recent discoveries of black holes with masses $> 10^6 \, \rm M_\odot$ at $z \approx 10$ \citep{Maiolino:23, Bogdan:24} start probing the earliest stages of the black hole growth.
+If these massive black holes turn out to be numerous already at that time, both their masses and large number will pose new challenges to theoretical models.